-The Texas Syndicate was established as a prison gang in order to counter other gangs preying on native Texans, and are still largely a prison gang though some of their members engage in other forms of criminal activity as well.
+Number eight on our list of biggest organized crime groups in America is the Texas Syndicate, established as a prison gang in order to counter other gangs preying on native Texans, and are still largely a prison gang though some of their members engage in other forms of criminal activity as well.

 MS-13 is one of the biggest threats to the fight against organized crime in the country, according to the US Attorney’s office.
 This group consists of over 6,000 members and is considered to be the first street crime group in the US to be described as a transnational criminal enterprise.

 The oldest Hispanic crime group in the world, the Latin Kings are involved in various illegal activities including drug trafficking and weapons trafficking, which explains its appearance among the biggest organized crime groups in America.

 Established in Colombia, Paisa consisted of paramilitary members who established themselves as drug traffickers.
 However, the group’s influence has waned in recent years and its power has been called into question as well.
 However, as evident from this report, the group still holds some sway, especially in cross border crimes.

 Despite its name, this organization that ranked third on our list of biggest organized crime groups in America, was established in the US and despite only a few hundred members, has managed to successfully carry out criminal activities on a large scale.

 3. Tango Blast

 An even bigger threat than MS-13, Tango Blast, established in Houston, has over 19,000 members and earns most of its profits through criminal activities such as human trafficking.